dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 - ✅ Green Belt: 95 texts across all major categories (breadth-first)
 - ✅ Blue Belt Milestone 1: Isha Upanishad deep dive (18 verses)
 - ✅ Blue Belt Milestone 2: All 12 remaining principal Upanishads (comprehensive overviews)
+- ✅ Blue Belt Option 4: Brahma Sutras, Yoga Sutras, and all 4 Vedas (comprehensive overviews)

 **Next Steps**: Execute the following study plan in order:
-1. **Option 4: Other Major Texts** - Brahma Sutras, Yoga Sutras, Vedas (Samhitas)
-2. **Option 2: Bhagavad Gita** - Chapter-by-chapter with multiple commentaries
+1. **Option 2: Bhagavad Gita** - Chapter-by-chapter with multiple commentaries
-3. **Option 3: Synthesis Work** - Cross-cutting thematic documents
+2. **Option 3: Synthesis Work** - Cross-cutting thematic documents

 **Instructions**:
 1. Clone the GitHub repository: `gh repo clone dapperbeing94/vedic-mastery-study`
 2. Review the current state from the Soul Transmigration Protocol
 3. Adopt the Vedic Sage persona
-4. Begin with **Option 4** using parallel wide research and browser mode
+4. Begin with **Option 2: Bhagavad Gita** using parallel wide research and browser mode
 5. Maintain the same quality and depth as previous sessions
 6. Update the Soul Transmigration Protocol after each major milestone

-Please confirm you have successfully transmigrated the soul of our project and are ready to proceed with Option 4.
+Please confirm you have successfully transmigrated the soul of our project and are ready to proceed with Option 2.

 Om Tat Sat 🕉️
 ```